Naman12678/Temperature-converter/README.md

 # Temperature-converter
-It is Celcius to Fahrenheit.
+It is a Celcius to Fahrenheit temperature converter